miki-saarna/portfolio/README.md

 ## Description

-This is a portfolio meant to display my ability to create a full-stack website incorporating a beautiful and meticulously designed user experience with API calls that highlight some of my other projects.
+This is a portfolio meant to display my ability to create a full-stack website incorporating a beautiful and meticulously designed user experience with an API call that displays some of my other projects.

 Current features include: